 In Boat of Garten, we stayed at Fraoch Lodge, which feels a bit like a B&B, a bit like a hostel.
 It is officially classified as the latter, but breakfast is included and a 2-course dinner can be booked in advance.

 Our room was nice: plenty of space to spread out our stuff, free WiFi, a big window to let in fresh air and our own private bathroom; all very clean – only the shower head could have done with an update.

 We made use of the drying shed outside in the garden, which itself is beautiful to look at.
 If you book a dinner here, you’ll be able to try the vegetables, herbs, and fruit from the garden.
 The included continental breakfast was OK – I’m always happy when hosts agree to make my porridge with water or soy milk instead of dairy – but it wasn’t anything special to tell your grandchildren about.
-There was a lovely group of older Dutch travelers, but somehow the atmosphere with the hostess was a bit tense.
+There was a lovely group of older Dutch travellers, but somehow the atmosphere with the hostess was a bit tense.

 I’m not sure I would necessarily recommend Fraoch Lodge, unless you can’t find anything else in Boat of Garten or you’re on a very tight budget.
 We paid £75 for the 3-bed room including free continental breakfast.

 Alternatively, you could continue walking for another 5 km to Nethy Bridge, another quaint little town along the Speyside Way.
 In Nethy Bridge, there are two hostels (Nethy Station – groups only – and Lazy Duck Hostel), a hotel and several B&Bs.